Atomic New Age

 Counter Trap

-Negation effect: When your opponent activates a Spell/Trap while you control a “Hecahands” monster: Negate the activation and Destroy that card.
+[1] When your opponent activates a Spell/Trap Card, while you control a “Hecahands” monster: Negate the activation, and if you do, destroy that card, then you can Set the destroyed Spell/Trap to your field.

 How to Play Hecahands: Guide, Fusion and the art of Stealing